-English 10H Course Description
+English 10 Course Description

 Welcome to 10th Grade English!
 This semester, we will be exploring literature and various perspectives that contribute to the diverse body of literature available to readers in contemporary society.
 The perspectives will be expressed in various forms of literature including novels, poems, and short stories.
 We will have writing assignments, presentations, and projects that correspond and enhance what we are reading in and out of class.
 In addition, we will focus on vocabulary building and grammar.
 We have a lot to cover this year and my job is to make it (relatively) interesting- that is what I aspire to do.
-In comparison to English 10C, this course is substantially more rigorous.
-The purpose of English 10H is to prepare you for Advanced Placement Literature and Composition.